Amazon grabs large downtown Bellevue property next to transit hub

 Amazon has knitted up leases for about 1 million square feet of space in existing or planned Bellevue buildings, mostly along Northeast Fourth Street.

-The Bellevue Corporate Plaza property alone could accommodate at least that much, depending on how Amazon develops it.
+The Bellevue Corporate Plaza property alone — which appears to be Amazon’s first purchase in the city — could accommodate at least that much, depending on how Amazon develops it.

 Equity Commonwealth had planned to build a 34-story office building and a 41-story hotel beside the existing 10-story office.